Menopause is a natural life transition, yet it often comes with unexpected emotional challenges, particularly anxiety.

 - You may experience palpitations, dizziness, or difficulty breathing

-Over time, these repeated stress signals make anxiety worse and disrupt sleep patterns, leading to even greater emotional instability.
+Over time, these repeated stress signals can make anxiety worse and can disrupt sleep patterns, leading to even greater emotional disruption.

 How external stressors make it worse